Coach Trip: Series 12 (March 2015)

-Series 13 (2015)
+Series 13 (March to April 2015)

 Coach Trip 13 was the thirteenth and final series of Coach Trip.
 Filming took place between November and December 2014, The series began airing on 30 March 2015 for 20 episodes, 3 days after the twelfth series concluded, concluding on 24 April 2015.
 These were the last 20 episodes of the original 80 that were commissioned in April 2014.